Are you ready to help seniors relax, relate and release? Yoga is known to be a way to relax your mind and body.

 EXERCISE AND SELF-CARE USING YOGA

-As we already know, exercise benefits seniors physically and mentally.
+As we already know, the berg trampoline exercises benefits seniors physically and mentally.
 Self-care is explained as daily routines to keep healthy and fit.

 Taking walks, having “me time,” utilizing relaxation techniques, and eating right are all self-care routines.